laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 can help coordinate return of the material once the donor/seller has been notified by the curator.

+If a collection is fully digital (i.e. received on hard drive or via file transfer), the Digital Archivist will facilitate the transfer via LIBSAFE Go or other mechanism if necessary and verify that the content is complete and correct.

 For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1") on OneDrive.

 ### 2.2.2 Paperwork<a href="#anchor1"><sup>1</sup></a>

 No collection material may be cataloged or accessioned until the appropriate paperwork has been received.
-All original paperwork should be transferred to the Accessioning Archivist.
+All original paperwork should be transferred to the Accessioning Archivist for entry into ArchivesSpace as necessary.

-**Managing Paperwork in OneDrive/SharePoint**
+**Managing Paperwork in SharePoint**

-Rose staff stores and manages all acquisitions-related paperwork on OneDrive.
-OneDrive allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.
+Rose staff stores and manages all acquisitions-related paperwork on Sharepoint.
+Sharepoint allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.

-There are two OneDrive folders that we use to manage this process.
+There are two Sharepoint folders that we use to manage this process.
 These can be found in the EUV Rose Library document library under Acquisitions and include the [Rose Library
 Purchases folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases?csf=1&web=1&e=ENpVuR> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases?csf=1&web=1&e=ENpVuR") and the [Rose Library Gifts-in-Kind folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=CBbtB3> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=CBbtB3").
 The organization of these folders is different but should be straight forward.
 Most staff should not be updating or changing paperwork in these folders but, rather, using them for reference or as part of the accessioning process.
 As new collections move through the acquisitions process, the Accessioning Archivist will update the files and move or update the paperwork as needed.
 As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in OneDrive to update Rose Library and other staff members about the status of the acquisition or to alert someone when an action is required.

 There is a top level folder in the Acquisitions folder called [Potential Acquisitions Reports](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=5VDPmW> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=5VDPmW") for acquisitions to be discussed during curators meetings.
 When a curator completes the Potential Acquisitions Report form, a formatted Word document of the results will appear in this folder while, simultaneously, a record of the results appears in the Acquisitions & Accessioning Airtable base.